-- Transition to Independence Practice (TIP): to improve outcomes relevant to employment/career, educational opportunities, living situation, personal effectiveness and well-being, and community life-functioning for youth ages 16-26 and their families.
+- Transition to Independence Process (TIP): to improve outcomes relevant to employment/career, educational opportunities, living situation, personal effectiveness and well-being, and community life-functioning for youth ages 16-26 and their families.

 - Finding Improvement by Reaching Empowerment (FIRE): FIRE provides Peer Support, Peer Engagement, and Peer Advocacy.

 Services offered in the various programs include, but are not limited to: assessment, coordination and integration of care, care planning, linking to resources, safety planning, crisis intervention, skill development, counseling/therapy (individual/family/group), parenting skills, family-to-family support, peer-to-peer support, housing, employment, supervised visitation, psychiatric assessment, medication monitoring, and transition planning.
 Depending on the program, these services may be offered in the office, home, school, and/or community setting.